mummydg/mummydg.github.io/research.md

 My ORCID is <a href="http://orcid.org/0000-0001-7885-109X">0000-0001-7885-109X</a>

 I publish a weekly round-up of new articles and news items in the functional lung imaging community.
 You can subscribe <a href = "https://tinyletter.com/lungimaging">here</a>.

+I'm also working on a <a href="{{site.url}}/polarizers">map of all labs doing 129Xe lung imaging</a>.

 <h2>Conferences</h2>